lundqvistr/manual_medfak_research_data/manual.md

 An even better example: `cv_type`

-Use of underscore is otebn called "snake_case".
+Use of underscore is often called "snake_case".

 #### Keep your variable names short
 Name variables so that the names provide a sufficiently clear description of the content.
 They do not have to be exhaustive.
 Short and meaningful is worth striving for.